SAP/fundamental/docs/pages/components/dialog.md

 <br/>

-## Success Dialog
+## Small Success Dialog
-This is used to present error to the user
+This is used to present success message to the user

 {% capture success-dialog %}
 <div class="modal-demo-bg">